History of the Kansas City Royals: 1995–2002: Decline in the post-Kauffman era

 At the start of the 1990s, the Royals had been hit with a double-whammy when General Manager John Schuerholz departed in 1990 and team owner Ewing Kauffman died in 1993.
 Kauffman's death left the franchise without permanent ownership.
 Wal-Mart CEO David Glass, a longtime friend of Kauffman, took over as interim CEO while the Kauffman estate pursued a sale.

 Ultimately, Glass purchased the team himself for $96 million in 2000.
 Lawyer and minor league baseball owner Miles Prentice actually submitted a larger bid than Glass.
-However, MLB determined that Prentice did not have enough net worth to be a viable owner.
-With none of Kansas City's wealthy families willing to even consider buying the Royals (or any existing or potential professional team in Kansas City), Glass was the only viable bidder who had any interest in buying the team and keeping it in town.
+However, MLB determined that Prentice's bid was not viable.
+MLB requires owners to have enough net worth to withstand substantial losses, and felt Prentice fell short of that mark.
+None of Kansas City's wealthy families at the time were willing to even consider buying the Royals (or any existing or potential professional team in Kansas City), leaving Glass as the only viable bidder who was willing to keep them in town.

 Partly because of the resulting lack of leadership, after the 1994 season the Royals decided to reduce payroll by trading pitcher David Cone (again) and outfielder Brian McRae, then continued their salary dump in the 1995 season.
 In fact, the team payroll, which was always among the league's highest, was sliced from $40.5 million in 1994 (fourth-highest in the major leagues) to $18.5 million in 1996 (second-lowest in the major leagues).

 In 1997, the Royals franchise had the opportunity to switch to the National League and play in the NL Central alongside its intrastate rival St. Louis Cardinals.
 The opportunity arose because Major League Baseball was planning to realign the divisions in preparation for expansion with the Arizona Diamondbacks and Tampa Bay Devil Rays.
 Bud Selig, baseball's acting commissioner and Milwaukee Brewers owner, gave the Royals the first option to change to the National League.
 That summer, the Royals were mired in the team's worst season since its second year of existence.
 Further, following Ewing Kauffman death, the franchise was being run by a board of directors and was up for sale.
 Ultimately, the board declined the move, and Milwaukee switched leagues instead.